Saint Louis University: Campus

 SLU's campus in Midtown, St. Louis consists of over 273 acre of land, with 129 buildings on campus.
 This area is split between two locations along Grand Boulevard.
-The north campus (or Frost Campus), located just north of I-64, is the site of most undergraduate learning, and is also home to the university's residence halls.
+The north campus (or Frost Campus), located just north of I-64, is the site of most undergraduate learning and is also home to the university's residence halls.
 The south campus, located just south of Chouteau Avenue, is the site of the Saint Louis University Hospital, the Doisy Research Center, and some athletic facilities.
 Most health science instruction takes place on the south campus.
 The Saint Louis University School of Law is located in downtown St. Louis in Scott Hall.

-Since 1967, the university has also maintained a campus in Madrid, Spain.
-Saint Louis University Madrid has over 900 students from more than 50 countries.
-Many undergraduates from the St. Louis campus who study abroad choose to take classes in Madrid, as the college credits are easily transferrable.